Advising — BS in Information Science and Data Analytics

 The College of Professional and Global Education Student Success Center is here to help undergraduate students in the college achieve academic success.
 Advisors can work with students to develop plans that help them attain their personal, educational, and professional goals through academic advising as well as peer mentoring and tutoring.
 Advisors will also provide guidance on academic probation and other SJSU policies and procedures.

 Advising appointments are available virtually and there are also opportunities for virtual drop-in advising.
-Starting in Fall 2022, advising appointments will be available virtually.

 Academic Probation and Disqualification

 All undergraduate students are required to maintain an overall GPA of 2.0 or higher in order to remain in good academic standing and to graduate.

 The overall GPA is different from a semester GPA.
 The overall GPA is your cumulative GPA that you earn starting from the first semester as an undergraduate student at SJSU.
 It is the GPA that takes into account the GPA earned for all previous semesters.
 The semester GPA is your GPA that is calculated on a semester-by-semester basis.

 An undergraduate student is on Academic Probation if the SJSU GPA falls below 2.0.